 How to reuse this workflow

-- Save direction prompts as templates with the essence as the only variable.
+- Save your direction prompts as templates with the essence as the only variable.
 Next brand, swap one line.

 Common mistakes

-- Generating without competitive context — every direction looks fresh in isolation; against competitors, half look generic.
+- Generating without competitive context.
+Every direction looks fresh in isolation; against competitors, half look generic.

 Output checklist